Asian option as a fixed-point: Fixed-point

-Moreover, we observe that the larger the dividend rate $\delta$, the faster the convergence.
-This can be implied from the expression
+Observe that the larger the dividend rate $\delta$, the faster the convergence.
+This can be implied from the expression for $\rho(i)$ above.

-We stress that in order to approximate the function $g$ (and then $C)$, it is necessary to compute first the initial function $C^0$ for the iteration.
-This function corresponds to the price of either a generalized starting option or a fixed-strike Asian put option without regime-switching, see Lemma \ref{lemma:sym}.
-For the former, Lemma \ref{lemma:Upperbound} provides an upper bound.
+While the algorithm is theoretically appealing and provides an alternative to solving a certain system of PDEs as it is usual in option pricing, we should mention that in order to approximate the function $g$ (and then $C)$, it is necessary to compute first the initial function $C^0$ for the iteration.
+A good estimation of $C^0$ is important to avoid amplifying the error in the iteration.
+In this regards, it is known that the so-called Hartman-Watson density appearing in the definition of the density $\psi$ is indeed difficult to implement.
 To analyze the effect of the error incurred by such approximation, suppose that the initial function for the iteration is, say $\tilde{g}_0 \in \mathcal{S}$.
 Then the mapping $F(\cdot)+\tilde{g}_0$ is also a contraction with the same rate of convergence $\rho$.
-Moreover, the Fixed-Point Theorem implies that the sequence $\{\tilde{g}_n\}_{n\geq 0}$ defined by
+Moreover, the fixed-point theorem implies that the sequence $\{\tilde{g}_n\}_{n\geq 0}$ defined by

 converges to a fixed-point, say $\tilde{g}$, which solves the equation

 Hence, we can check that

 In other words, the accuracy of the algorithm depends proportionally on the error incurred at the initial step.